Cleric-K/vJoySerialFeeder/Docs/Mappings.md

   If the `Output` is intended to be used solely for Scripting and Interaction you can set the axis to `None` for Axis Mapping or the button to `0` for Button Mappings.

-  > Note: Mappings are processed in the order of their index.
+  > Note: Mappings are processed in the order they appear on the screen - from top to bottom.
 For example, if by mistake you have Axis Mapping 1 which outputs to axis X and then later Axis Mapping 5 which also outputs to axis X, that latter mapping will overwrite the output of Mapping 1.
+  The _last_ mapping to set a given axis or button will be the effective one.